 Advocacy can mean many different things around the world.
-In the UK, we encourage people to speak out on issues of poverty and injustice, whether directly with our politicians or by sharing the latest petition with our church.
+In the UK, we encourage people to speak out on issues of poverty and injustice, whether directly with politicians or by sharing our petitions with their churches.

-Around the world our team works in diverse ways with individuals and churches to demonstrate their faith through actions and lifestyle changes that challenge destructive policies and practices.
-For example, in Nepal, local communities are holding their local government officials to account for providing services such as healthcare, education and water.
-Meanwhile, in Brazil, movements of christians are lobbying politicians for environmental justice.
+Around the world, our Advocacy Team works with individuals and churches to help them demonstrate their faith through political actions and lifestyle changes that challenge destructive policies and practices.
+For example, in Uganda, local communities are holding their local government officials to account for providing services such as healthcare, education and water.
+Meanwhile, in Brazil, movements of Christians are lobbying politicians for environmental justice.

-We have worked on many issues in the past, our current priorities are climate change one of the bigger drivers of poverty and access to clean energy.
-Our work on the Circular Economy – an economic model with a focus on reusing resources rather than discarding them – offering an unparalleled opportunity.
-It’s good for the economy, could save lives and create employment, lifting people out of poverty and protecting the planet.
+We have worked on many issues over the years.
+Our current priorities are climate change, which is one of the biggest drivers of poverty around the world, and access to clean energy.
+Our work on the circular economy – an economic model with a focus on reusing resources rather than discarding them – also offers an unparalleled development opportunity.
+It’s good for the economy, could save lives and will definitely create jobs, lifting people out of poverty and protecting the planet.

-Jesus challenged the systems and structures that created injustice in his day.
-Our faith is good news that demands a response.
-In the fragmented world in which we live, we’re still called to proclaim this good news and challenge the systems that keep people in poverty.
+Jesus challenged the people, systems and structures that created injustice of his day.
+Our faith is a response to good news and it demands a response to injustice.
+In our fragmented world, we’re still called to proclaim this good news and that includes challenging the systems that keep people in poverty.
 God has placed Christians in many different areas of work and levels of society, all of which need to be influenced and transformed if we’re to see poverty alleviated.

-To help get a fair and sustainable world, we need a big movement for change, and we believe that the church should lead it.
-Join us and be the generation that grasps hold of this hope; to be the people who take responsibility to build a better world for God’s glory.
+To help get a fair and sustainable world, we need a big movement for change, and we believe that the church is well placed to lead it.
+Join with us and be part of generation that grabs hold of this hope, the people who take joy in their responsibility to build a better world for God’s glory.